-EMWPREP is a collaboration of Higher Education providers that offers a targeting, monitoring and evaluation service for the outreach initiatives delivered by each partner.
-Based, at our host institution, Loughborough University, the service provided by the partnership falls into four main categories:
+Working as collaborative partnership of HEIs and OfS funded Uni Connect partnerships. we offer a targeting, monitoring and evaluation service for the outreach and recruitment initiatives delivered by our partners.
+Based, at our host institution, Loughborough University, the service provided by the partnership falls into four main categories

 For all partners we produce school profiles which help identify priority outreach schools based on a variety of agreed socio-economic and educational criteria of the student population.
 We also work with local authorities to identify individual target learners, using socio-economic and ‘potential’ data and provide this information to schools to assist them in the WP targeting process.